Announcing PYGJS (PyGame in your Browser/NodeWebkit)

 Eventually I discovered that it’d be neat if I could program all the intensive graphical necessities in C++, but script them together using QuickBASIC.
 The QuickBASIC manual was unfortunately incredibly sparse on how to create linkable libraries for your programs in languages such as C, though it was doable.
 Because of this sparseness (and no internet) I was never able to fully realize my dream of programming hardcore functions in C and scripting them all together in a beautiful symphony of a game in QuickBASIC.

 All in all, I never really successfully compiled a working side-scroller.
 Alas.
-Then I got interested in programming other things and ideas, such as The Clasheerian Order, and game programming took a bit of a backseat.
+Then I got interested in programming other things and ideas, such as my old high school club, and game programming took a bit of a backseat.
 But that was okay, that’s when I really honed my abilities of being a programmer.
 Did you know I’ve never had a formal programming class in my life, but I worked as a professional programmer in a financial statement printing plant?
 I wrote C programs that accessed an Oracle database with SQL, and output PostScript (yes, I learned PostScript) to a printer spool, all in the confines of a Linux dummy terminal using Vi and GCC.
 I tell you what, after using the debugger on the command-line you get to really love IDE’s and their visual debuggers.

 However, I digress.